openlists/MathStatsResources/README.md

 #### Seeing Theory

-'Seeing Theory' us a visual introduction to probability and statistics.
+'Seeing Theory' is a visual introduction to probability and statistics.

 [Homepage](https://seeing-theory.brown.edu/)